Ayaan Hirsi Ali: Brandeis University

-In early 2014, Brandeis University in Massachusetts announced that Ali would be given an honorary degree at the graduation commencement ceremony.
-In early April, the university rescinded its offer following a review of her statements that was carried out in response to protests by the Council on American–Islamic Relations (CAIR) and lobbying by Joseph E. B. Lumbard, Head of the Islamic Studies Department, other faculty members and several student groups that accused Hirsi Ali of "hate speech".
+In early 2014, Brandeis University, a private liberal-arts university in Massachusetts, announced that Hirsi Ali would receive an honorary degree.
+In April, the university rescinded the honor, expressing concern over Hirsi Ali's views on Islam.
+This occurred in response to protests by the Council on American–Islamic Relations (CAIR) and lobbying by Joseph E. B. Lumbard, Head of the Islamic Studies Department, other faculty members and several student groups that accused Hirsi Ali of hate speech.
 University president Frederick M. Lawrence said that "certain of her past statements" were inconsistent with the university's "core values" because they were "Islamophobic".
-Others expressed opinions both for and against this decision.
 The university said she was welcome to come to the campus for a dialogue in the future.

 The university's withdrawal of its invitation generated controversy and condemnation among some.
-But, The Economist noted at the time that Hirsi Ali's "Wholesale condemnations of existing religions just aren't done in American politics."
-It said that "The explicit consensus in America is ecumenical and strongly pro-religious".
-The university was distinguishing between an open intellectual exchange, which could occur if Hirsi Ali came to campus for a dialogue, and appearing to celebrate her with an honorary degree.
+According to The Economist, Hirsi Ali's "wholesale condemnations of existing religions just aren't done in American politics."
+It said that "the explicit consensus in America is ecumenical and strongly pro-religious".
+The university was distinguishing between an open intellectual exchange, which could occur if Hirsi Ali came to campus for a dialogue and appearing to celebrate her with an honorary degree.

-A Brandeis spokesperson said that Ali had not been invited to speak at commencement but simply to be among honorary awardees.
-She claimed to have been invited to speak and expressed shock at Brandeis' action.
+A Brandeis spokesperson said that Hirsi Ali had not been invited to speak at commencement but simply to be among honorary awardees.
 Hirsi Ali said CAIR's letter misrepresented her and her work, but that it has long been available on the Internet.
 She said that the "spirit of free expression" has been betrayed and stifled.

 David Bernstein, a law professor at George Mason University, criticised the Brandeis decision as an attack on academic values of freedom of inquiry and intellectual independence.

-Lawrence J. Haas, the former communications director and press secretary for Vice President Al Gore, published an open letter saying that Brandeis' president had "succumbed to political correctness and interest group pressure in deciding that Islam is beyond the pale of legitimate inquiry ... that such a decision is particularly appalling for a university president, for a campus is precisely the place to encourage free discussion even on controversial matters."

 Designation by Southern Poverty Law Center

-In October 2016, the Southern Poverty Law Center accused Ayaan, and the Muslim activist Maajid Nawaz, of being "anti-Muslim extremists", which caused protests in several prominent newspapers.
+In 2016, the Southern Poverty Law Center (SPLC) accused Hirsi Ali and Muslim activist Maajid Nawaz of being "anti-Muslim extremists".
 The Lantos Foundation for Human Rights & Justice wrote a public letter to the SPLC asking them to retract the listings.

-In April 2018, the SPLC retracted the "Anti-Muslim Extremist" List in its entirety after Nawaz threatened legal action over his inclusion on the list.
+In 2018, the SPLC retracted the "Anti-Muslim Extremist" list in its entirety after Nawaz threatened legal action over his inclusion on the list.